-The AMEX Premier Rewards Gold card and AMEX EveryDay Preferred card have bonus categories in which you can earn more than 1 AMEX Membership Rewards point per $1 spent.
+The Premier Rewards Gold Card from American Express and AMEX EveryDay Preferred card have bonus categories in which you can earn more than 1 AMEX Membership Rewards point per $1 spent.

 The AMEX Premier Rewards Gold earns 3X AMEX Membership Rewards points per $1 spent on airfare purchased directly from airlines.
 And 2X AMEX Membership Rewards points per $1 spent at US gas stations, US grocery stores, and US restaurants.

 If you open a new account, you’ll earn 25,000 AMEX Membership Rewards points after spending $2,000 on purchases within 1st 3 months of account opening.
 Then you can transfer those points to many travel partners, including Delta!